 Vinod's Story

 Vinod joined Watsi on November 25th, 2017.
-Five years ago, Vinod joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Vinod's most recent donation supported Bright, a 3-month-old baby from Tanzania, to fund clubfoot repair surgery to heal a birth condition.
+Six years ago, Vinod joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Vinod's most recent donation supported Hein, a four-year-old boy from Burma, to fund eye surgery.

 Impact